PSORLab/EAGO.jl/README.md

 ## News

 - 4/12/2018: [EAGO v0.1.0 has been tagged](https://github.com/JuliaLang/METADATA.jl/pull/14218).
 We're currently moving all the EAGO subpackages (e.g. `EAGODomainReduction.jl`) into the main `EAGO.jl` package.
-Once this is finalized and the documentations is complete we'll take EAGO v0.2.0.
+Once this is finalized and the documentations is complete we'll tag EAGO v0.2.0.

 ## Related Packages